kiba/Writings/for_science/chp23_vacation.md

 ***

-It was sheer coincidence that I ended up doing the grilling.
-We did a rock-paper-scissor game to decide our chores, and I happen to end up winning.
+It was sheer coincidence that I ended up doing the grilling, which was traditonally a male role.
+We did a rock-paper-scissor game to decide our chores, and I happened to end up winning.

 So I stood over an open flame letting the artificial meats and crab alike sizzle.
 Sasaki was out there again, hunting for more meat, and bringing down coconuts.